Can You Get Your Associate Degree in Nursing (ADN) Online?

 ADN Nursing Classes You Can Take Online

-In general, you can expect that many of the general education requirements that you need for your Associate’s can be completed online, as well as any introduction to nursing classes, and the majority of nursing theory and classes outside of clinicals, such as pharmacology and biology.
+You can expect that many of the general education requirements that you need for your Associate’s can be completed online, as well as any fundamental nursing classes, and the majority of nursing theory and classes outside of clinicals, such as pharmacology and biology.

 As an example of what an online ADN program might look like, here’s an overview of the types of courses in an ADN curriculum that can be completed online: